oasis-tcs/sarif-spec/Workflow.md

 - `prototype-needed`: The practicality of implementing the proposed change is unclear; the change should be prototyped in code before being considered for adoption.
 - `question`: The issue is a request for information, not a proposal to change the format or the documentation.
 - `ready-for-approval`: The issue has been discussed and a resolution reached, the spec has been edited with change tracking to reflect the change, and the change is ready for approval at the next TC meeting.
-- `resolved-by-design`: If the issue is a bug, this tag means that the existing behavior is as intended and will not be changed.
+- `resolved-by-design`: If the issue is a bug, this label means that the existing behavior is as intended and will not be changed.
 - `resolved-deferred`: The issue is deferred for consideration in a future version of the specification.
 - `resolved-duplicate`: The issue is a duplicate of another.
 - `resolved-fixed`: The changes to the spec have been approved at a TC meeting and have been merged into the Working Draft.
-- `resolved-wont-fix`: If the issue is a bug, this tag means that the bug will not be fixed.
+- `resolved-wont-fix`: If the issue is a bug, this label means that the bug will not be fixed.
 (This should be rare!)
-If the issue is an enhancement, this tag means that the TC has decided not to incorporate the proposed change into the spec.
+If the issue is an enhancement, this label means that the TC has decided not to incorporate the proposed change into the spec.